-The least short-term risks to the community or the environment are posed by Presumptive Alternative 1 and Alternative 3.
+The least short-term risk to the community or the environment is posed by IEPA-Approved Alternative 1 and Alternative 3.
 The majority of the work would be completed on site for both alternatives, limiting exposure primarily to workers during on-site construction activities.
-Alternative 2A would have somewhat greater potential for short-term risk to the community, relative to Alternatives 1 and 3, because of the longer timeframe required for CCR excavation.
-Alternative 2A would also have an increased potential for community exposure from fugitive dust emissions during on-site work, and the increased safety and noise impacts.
+Alternative 2A would have somewhat greater potential for short-term risk to the community, relative to Alternatives 1 and 3, because of the longer timeframe required for CCR excavation, and the associated increased potential for community exposure from fugitive dust emissions during on-site work, and the increased potential for safety and noise impacts.

-Risks to community and environmental receptors would be greatest for Alternative 2B.
-The extended implementation schedule required for transport and disposal of CCR offsite has increased potential for safety and noise impacts, exposure to fugitive dust during transport, and increases in greenhouse gas emissions and carbon footprint.
+Risks to community and environmental receptors would be greatest for Alternative 2B due to the extended implementation schedule required for the large volume of CCR to be excavated, transported, and disposed off site, and the increased potential for safety and noise impacts, exposure to fugitive dust during transport, and increases in greenhouse gas emissions and carbon footprint.